Alexgunning/beer_journal_fullstack/README.md

 # beer_journal_fullstack

 Monorepo for full stack project

 Backend written in Python/Flask
 Frontend written in Javascript/React

 Integrates with Auth0 for the Authentication/Authorization
+Uses mongodb to store beer information
+AntD library for react designs